AdobeDocs/commerce-admin.en/help/configuration-reference/catalog/catalog.md

 {style="table-layout:auto"}

-### Adobe Commerce with native search
+### Third-party search engines

-Native Adobe Commerce with OpenSearch or Elasticsearch includes the following configuration settings:
+Adobe Commerce supports OpenSearch and Elasticsearch.
+Adobe Commerce versions 2.3.7-p3, 2.4.3-p2, and 2.4.4 and later support the OpenSearch service.
+Elasticsearch 7.11 and later is not supported on Adobe Commerce on cloud infrastructure projects.
+Elasticsearch is still supported for on-premises installations.

 >[!IMPORTANT]
 >